 I am a writer who explores the difference between desire and longing to make sense of queer identity and the American state of violence and whiteness.

 In 2018 I was a writer and cast member of Propaganda for The Self, a stage performance directed by Eli Steffen.
-I've received fellowships from The MacDowell Colony (2015, 2017), 4 Culture, Artist Trust, Jack Straw Media Gallery, and The Hub City Writer's Project.
+I’ve also contributed writing to Fox Whitney’s Gender Tender Project MELTED RIOT (June 2020).
+I've received fellowships from The MacDowell Colony (2015, 2017), 4 Culture, Artist Trust, Jack Straw Media Gallery, The Banff Centre, Mineral School, and The Hub City Writer's Project.

 As a community member my focus has been on visibility of underrepresented writers and the necessity to reimagine and recreate the publishing process.
 The James Franco Review was an experiment in this.